5838 Route 5, Brocton, NY 14716

 Dunkirk Light House

 The path in the wood diverges.
-With enough time, you can choose both.
 This is on the campsites side of the park.
+Lake Erie State Park

 The killers of this tree left their own sort of "scrimshaw."